dweekly/docs/pages/deep-linked-ads/dynamic-product-feeds.md

 ### Deep Linked Feed Creation Flow

-1. In "Deep Linked Feed Information" you'll name your Deep Linked Feed for reference, and specify which Feed Source you'd like to turn into a Deep Linked Feed.
+1. In <notranslate>"Deep Linked Feed Information"</notranslate> you'll name your Deep Linked Feed for reference, and specify which Feed Source you'd like to turn into a Deep Linked Feed.
 You'll also input the Ad Platform on which you'd like to run your campaigns.
 This information will be used to modify the feed and insert well-structured Branch attribution data into the links.

     ![image](/_assets/img/pages/deep-linked-ads/dynamic-product-ads/dlf-step-1.png)

     Select "CSV" for Facebook Ads, and "TSV" for Google Product Listing Ads.

-2. In "Create Deep Links" you'll be presented with two optional elements.
+2. In <notranslate>"Create Deep Links"</notranslate> you'll be presented with two optional elements.
 The first is a list of column names from your feed source.
 To add deep link data to each link, select the column that contains the relevant data.

 Let's say you have a column in your product feed titled `id`.
 That column contains the product id for each piece of content in your Feed Source file, and your app needs that id to deep link correctly.
 To create deep links with that id for each product, select the column by checking the box on the left hand side.
 If you'd like to change the name of the key (for example, from `id` to `product_id`) you can write the new name for the key in the text box on the right hand side.
-This will add the correct `product_id` to each link for every single product in your feed (e.g. the first item will have `"product_id":1392`, the second item will have `"product_id":5284`).
+This will add the correct `product_id` to each link for every single product in your feed (e.g. the first item will have `<notranslate>"product_id"</notranslate>:1392`, the second item will have `"product_id":5284`).

 ![image](/_assets/img/pages/deep-linked-ads/dynamic-product-ads/customize-columns.png)

 ### Getting your Deep Linked Feed

-Finally, in "Get Deep Linked Feed" you can choose to get a URL that will host your Deep Linked Feed or download a file with your Deep Linked Feed.
+Finally, in <notranslate>"Get Deep Linked Feed"</notranslate> you can choose to get a URL that will host your Deep Linked Feed or download a file with your Deep Linked Feed.

 Once you get to the final step, you will see "Your links are being created..."
 Feel free to navigate away if you have a large feed source.
 Once this process has completed, you will receive a dashboard notification and an email with a link to your finished Deep Linked Feed.